rohan74/Glassdoor-Review-Analysis/README.md

    After preprocessing the data saved in clean zip file.

-- Final_text: Used text mining techniques - polarity, vectorization, and similarity to find characteristic of firms
+- Final_Text: Used text mining techniques - polarity, vectorization, and similarity to find characteristic of firms

+- sentiment score of reviews and similarity score

 - Link to the dashboard : https://public.tableau.com/profile/sagar.surendra.kulkarni#!/vizhome/Text_Analytics_Updated/Dashboard1